 - Insurers can also lodge a DRS application via the Insurer Portal

 - You can apply online, in person, over the phone or by email.

 The fastest way to lodge your application is online using the SIRA Dispute Resolution Services portal.
 The portal also allows you to follow the progress of your application through to completion.

 - Add the ‘SIRA Dispute Resolution Services portal’ service to your Service NSW dashboard

 - Enter the ‘SIRA Dispute Resolution Services portal’ from your Service NSW dashboard

 - Complete the DRS application providing as much detail about your dispute as possible, including when the decision of the insurer was made, what parts of the decision you disagree with, and what you would like the decision to be.
-Click here to watch an instructional video on how to lodge your dispute application.

 - Upload any documents you want to rely on, such as the original decision.